 This article explains how to enable custom scripting for any SharePoint site collection.
-Different instructions and solutions apply to SharePoint Online, and on-premises scenarios (SharePoint Server 2013, 2016 and probably 2019).
-Different solutions resolve the issue for different target sites: Modern SharePoint Team Sites (attached to Office Groups if on SharePoint Online, and without one if On-Premises) Modern SharePoint Communication […]
+This is functionally equivalent with setting setting “-DenyAddAndCustomizePages 0” or disabling the NoScript feature.
+Different instructions and solutions apply to SharePoint Online, and on-premises scenarios (SharePoint Server 2013, 2016 and probably 2019) – so see below for all of them.
+Different solutions are required to resolve the issue for different target sites: Modern SharePoint Team Sites (attached to Office Groups if on SharePoint Online, and without one if On-Premises) Modern SharePoint Communication […]

 Debugging SharePoint On-Premises configuration issues is the best thing since sliced bread, right?
 This post is about allowing/enabling Anonymous Access to a site collection – a simple configuration, that “simply works” like once every ten times you try it.

 This blog post describes how set the SharePoint’s ULS level to “Extra Verbose” (VerboseEx) using PowerShell.
 This is not possible using the browser UI, so some POSH magic is required!
 Luckily, it’s quite straightforward, but to avoid filling your hard drive(s) with huge log files, you should reset the level when you’re done debugging!
 Description of the solution By default, ULS logging is somewhat non-detailed.
 This means that a lot of data that could be used to debug issues is omitted.
 The UI cannot be […]

 Have you ever run into this, very non-descriptive and weird SharePoint error message “Cannot uninstall the LanguagePack 0 because it is not deployed”?
 You could encounter it while running some PowerShell scripts – most typically, when trying to update a wsp solution.
 I have, and luckily often easily solved!
 Symptoms Assume you’re trying to install, update or uninstall a SharePoint solution (.wsp package) using PowerShell-commands Install-SPSolution, Update-SPSolution or Uninstall-SPSolution (respectively).
 Operation fails with the following (or similar) error: Error: Cannot uninstall the LanguagePack 0 because it […]

 Sometimes – pretty often in the good old on-premises world, actually – you’ll need to have a copy of all the packages that are deployed to a certain farm.
 So – how to download all of the deployed farm solutions (essentially, cabinet files renamed to .wsp) from a farm?
 Luckily, it’s quite easy!
 Solution To download all deployed farm solutions (wsp-packages) from a SharePoint farm is pretty simple using PowerShell.
 No need to download individual packages through cumbersome interfaces!
 You don’t even have to open […]